-- (c) depriving the infringing goods of their infringing quality; - (d) destruction of the infringing goods or, where appropriate, their withdrawal from the market, provided that such measure does not undermine the protection of the trade secret in question; - (e) the destruction of all or part of any document, object, material, substance or electronic file containing or implementing the trade secret or, where appropriate, the delivery up to the applicant of all or part of those documents, objects, materials, substances and electronic files. - 3.
-Member States may provide that, when ordering the withdrawal of the infringing goods from the market, the judicial authorities may order, at the request of the trade secret holder, that the goods be delivered up to the holder or to charitable organisations. - 4.
-The judicial authorities shall order that the measures referred to in point (c) of paragraph 1 be carried out at the expense of the infringer, unless there are particular reasons for not doing so.
+- (c)-\\depriving the infringing goods of their infringing quality; - (d) destruction of the infringing goods or, where appropriate, their withdrawal from the market, provided that such actionmeasure does not undermine the protection of the trade secret in question; - (e) the destruction of all or part of any document, object, material, substance or electronic file- containing -or -implementing -the -trade -secret -or,- where appropriate, the delivery up to the trade secret holderapplicant of all or part of those documents, objects, materials, substances and electronic files. - 3.
+Member States shall ensuremay provide that, when ordering the withdrawal of the infringing goods from the market, the judicial authorities may order, at the request of the trade secret holder, that the goods be delivered up to the holder or to charitable organisations under conditions to be determined by the judicial authorities aimed at ensuring that the goods in question do not re-enter the market. - 4.
+The judicial authorities shall order that thosethe measures referred to in point (c) of paragraph

+1 be carried out at the expense of the infringer, unless there are particular reasons for not doing so.
 These measures shall be without prejudice to any damages that may be due to the trade secret holder by reason of the unlawful acquisition, use or disclosure of the trade secret.